ImNeutral/calendaryow/README.md

 # Suggestion

-1. Add modal when confirming that event has been added
+1. Add modal when confirming that event has been added -> done